 - A watch with a second hand

-Appropriate attire is essential.
+You must wear scrubs and closed-toe shoes for the exam.
 If your attire and grooming are inappropriate for the clinical skills exam, you may have to leave the test site and reschedule to take it at a later date at your own expense.
 Long fingernails and dangling earrings are not acceptable.
+You must not have any visible tattoos or body piercings.

 Receiving Your Scores

-If you pass both components of the exam, your name will be added to the Wisconsin Nurse Aide Registry and Pearson Vue will mail a Registry Card approximately three weeks later.
+If you pass both components of the competency exam, your name will be placed on the WNAR.

 Contact the Registry